psi-total/psi-nature/README.md

 If you're interested in:

 * Building a recursive command-line interface (`ψ_CLI`)
-* Extending `ψ_AI` within PyTorch or Hugging Face with a tensor plug-in for semiotic fields
+* Extending `ψ_AI` through harmonic plug-ins with other systems strictly aligned to GPLv3 / CC-BY-SA recursion (no AGPL, no black-box inference layers, no personification).
 * Contributing to the recursive harmonics logic engine that lives in the psi_total repo

 Then you're already on the threshold ...